-Buying a home is one of those things that many of us end up doing at some point, but very few of us are taught how to do it.
-Sure, you know it involves touring houses, finding a real estate agent and getting a loan, but you might be less clear on where to go or who to talk to about doing those things, or in what order you should be doing them.
+The process of buying a home is something that many of us end up doing at some point, but very few of us are taught how to do it.
+While the process does involve finding a real estate agent, touring houses and getting a loan, you might be less clear on where to go or who to talk to about doing those things, or in what order you should be doing them.

-Here are some of the basic requirements you’ll likely need to fulfill to be approved for a mortgage.
-Keep in mind, these are general guidelines and may vary depending on your lender and what type of loan you get:
+When considering requirements to buy a house, qualifying for a mortgage is one of the most crucial steps.
+Here are some of the basic requirements borrowers will likely need to fulfill to be approved for a mortgage.
+Keep in mind that these are general guidelines and may vary depending on your lender and what type of loan you get:

-- Minimum credit score of 620 for conventional loans; 580 for FHA loans
+- Minimum credit score of 620 for conventional loans and 580 for FHA loans

 - Good credit history